Cyclone Zuman: Effects

 Zuman impacted parts of the Solomon Islands, Vanuatu, New Caledonia and New Zealand less than two weeks after Cyclone Yali had impacted those same areas.
 While there was no damage reported in New Zealand, Vanuatu incurred over $6 million (1998 USD) in damages.

 The system affected the northern and central islands of Vanuatu during March and April 1998, becoming the fourth tropical cyclone of the season to affect the island nation after Severe Tropical Cyclones Susan, Katrina and Yali.
 It was already suffering from the impacts of a drought, which had been caused by a lack of rainfall from the 1997–98 El Niño event.
-By 31 March, various alerts and warnings were issued by the Vanuatu National Disaster Management Office for Santa Cruz Province, Solomon Islands and the Northern Vanuatu islands, including red, yellow and blue alerts, gale force and strong wind warnings.
+By 31 March, various alerts and warnings were issued by the Vanuatu National Disaster Management Office for Santa Cruz Islands, Solomon Islands and the Northern Vanuatu islands, including red, yellow and blue alerts, gale force and strong wind warnings.
 Residents were warned that the system posed a high risk of flooding in low-lying coastal and river areas as a result of Zuman coinciding with very high tides.
 As a result, people were urged to leave their homes by the NDMO, while three evacuation centers were set up by local authorities.
 All schools were subsequently closed, and ships were ordered to seek safe refuge.
 On 1 April, the system brought heavy rain and destructive winds to Northern and Central Vanuatu, making landfall on Espiritu Santo around a week after Yali had affected Southern Vanuatu.
 Extensive damage was subsequently reported to fruit trees and crops in Northern Vanuatu, with northeastern and eastern Espiritu Santo being the worst affected.
 On Espiritu Santo, severe flooding was reported on the east coast, with the towns of Luganville and Port Olry being badly affected by the cyclone.
 In Hog Harbour, Vanuatu, all semi-permanent houses were partially or completely destroyed.
 Coconut plantations on the island were damaged, which caused serious effects to the island's major industry of copra.

 International assistance was requested after the Vanuatu Government realized that it could not cope with the aftermath of both cyclones and the ongoing drought using its own resources, with the main need being financial support in order to purchase and distribute relief items.
 The government also needed the means to reach the inaccessible island hinterlands and to conduct damage assessments.
 As a result, the Vanuatu Government asked the French Government to support the National Disaster Management Office in an aerial survey in order to identify the damage and the worst affected areas.
 This request was subsequently granted with a French military jet sent to assess the damage from New Caledonia on 4 April.
 The plane confirmed preliminary reports of heavy damage from the system, though it saw no significant damage in Vanuatu's Banks Islands.
 The United Nations Office for the Coordination of Humanitarian Affairs released from the Norwegian reserve fund for natural disasters, while it also allocated a grant of for the local procurement and transportation of relief.